VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](twowheeldriverendition.png)

-Figure 4: The robot at the time of the second milestone
+Figure 4: A picture of the final 2-wheel drive robot with all components.

 ## Challenges
 There was a major problem with the motor driver.
 The motor connected to the green terminals on the right malfunctioned: it was significantly slower than the left one, and often randomly stopped working.
 I originally thought it might have been a problem with the motor, so I replaced it.
 However, when that the problem still remained unfixed, I then swapped the left and right motors.
 I discovered that the motor connected to the right green terminals would not properly spin, and resolved it after replacing the motor driver.